shengy90/Udacity-MLND/mlnd-capstone/capstone proposal: customer satisfaction.md

 ### Domain Background

 This Capstone Project is inspired by the competition Santander hosted on Kaggle back in 2016.
 The aim of the project is to help Santander identify which customers are more likely to be unhappy so that the bank can take proactive steps to reduce customer churn rates by getting in touch with unhappy customers to improve the relationship so they won't leave the bank in the future.
+[1]

 Background on churn (attrition) rates:
-Churn rate refers to the dropout rate of a customers, i.e. what % of customers that stopped/ ended their relationship with a company.
+Churn rate refers to the dropout rate of a customers, i.e. what % of customers that stopped/ ended their relationship with a company [2].
 Company's success largely depends on the size of their customer base - the bigger their customer base is, the higher their revenue is going to be.
 In order for a customer to successfully grow their customer base, the customer growth rate (rate of acquiring new customer) must be higher than their customer churn rate (rate of existing customers ending their relationship).

 Santander has sought the Kaggle's community help to identify customers that are more likely to leave the company so that the Bank can take active steps to improve the relationship before it's too late to improve customer loyalty and thus reducing churn rates.

-In this competition, you'll work with hundreds of anonymized features to predict if a customer is satisfied or dissatisfied with their banking experience.
+In this competition, hundreds of anonymized features were provided to allow us to build a model that predicts if a customer is satisfied or dissatisfied with their banking experience[1].

 In this section, provide brief details on the background information of the domain from which the project is proposed.
 Historica
 ### Problem Statement